dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 This is unfortunate, because if we can't delete the core-cluster then we still have a state/backup in this setup that we need to store somewhere (just like Terraform).

 - ArgoCD can not connect to a external cluster based on data stored as a secret in kubernetes.
 Argo can only connect to external clusters by running `argocd add cluster <context-name-found-in-kubeconfig>` on your machine.
 This goes against the idea of declaring everything in yaml by forcing the user to call a shell command manually. (described here:https://github.com/argoproj/argo-cd/issues/4651)

-### 9.9.2.
-Multiple core-clusters

-Running multiple instances of a `core-cluster`s at the same doesn't work well.
-You can easily spin up multiple `core-cluster`s at the same time.
-E.g. running a `core-cluster` on GCP and running one locally.
-The problem is that they each have their own internal desired state and may work against each other.
-One cluster may want to create a given resource on a cloud provider, while another may want to delete that resource.
-This results in race-conditions and unpredictable behaviour.

-So the next question is how you test a configuration for the `core-cluster` if you can't spin up a new one, without it competing with the current version running.
-The only way to allow multiple `core-cluster`s to be run simultaneously is to run a complete copy of all your resources.
-So the copy could be named `core-cluster-copy` which then created e.g. a `prod-cluster-copy` and `aws-database-copy` and so on.
-It is fairly straight forward code-wise, so it is doable, but this would effectively double your cost infrastructure cost if you wanted to to a proper test of the `core-cluster`.

-//insert image maybe //

 ## 9.10.
 Eliminating state?